Clapper: Downplaying Russia threat a 'peril'

+- Over the weekend, Trump had mixed remarks about Russian meddling and called the former intelligence officials "political hacks"

+- "It's either naiveté, ignorance or fear in terms of what Mr. Trump is doing vis-a-vis the Russians," Brennan said

-Washington (CNN)Former Director of National Intelligence James Clapper said Sunday that President Donald Trump's downplaying the threat posed by Russia's meddling in last year's election was dangerous to US national security.
+Washington (CNN)Former Director of National Intelligence James Clapper said Sunday that President Donald Trump downplaying the threat posed by Russia's meddling in last year's election was dangerous to US national security.

 Speaking on CNN's "State of the Union" alongside former CIA Director John Brennan, Clapper said: "The threat posed by Russia, as John just said, is manifest and obvious.
 To try to paint it in any other way is, I think, astounding, and in fact, poses a peril to this country."